-We commit a percentage of Enda revenues, not profits, for community development initiatives.
-We then work with development experts to find impactful projects where the Enda Community has an opportunity to make a difference.
+We commit 2% of our revenues to community development initiatives.
+We then work with development experts to find impactful projects where the Enda Foundation has an opportunity to make a difference.
 Finally we engage the global community of Enda runners to learn about the finalists and select which project the global Enda Community should support.

 How we select projects for funding

 First, Enda issues a call for applications for community projects to apply for funding.
-Enda commits a percentage of its revenues, not profits, for community development initiatives.
+Enda commits a majority of profits for community development initiatives.

 The inaugural call was made mid-2018.
 Each call for applications will focus on varying themes, grounded in Kenya’s Vision 2030, the Sustainable Development Goals (SDGs), the African Union’s Agenda 2063 and our own organisational objectives and values aimed at an inclusive, equal and just society.